 However, the challenges vary across various segments in the retail sector.
 For instance, the grocery sector is facing challenges in coping with the sudden surge in traffic and product demand owing to rising customer adoption of online channels to meet their grocery and daily needs.
 As such, retail stores are in need to stay prepared to act quickly and address short-term disruptions.

 Food and Beverage Sector

 Like all other sectors, the coronavirus outbreak has a severe impact on the food and beverage industry.
-While some processes food companies are witnessing a surge in demands, others such as restaurants and retail food establishments are encountering facing shortage of food supplies and workforce management issues.
-Therefore, companies in the food and beverage industry will need to take actions to mitigate the risk and streamline supply chain operations.
+While some processes food companies are witnessing a surge in demands, others such as restaurants and retail food establishments are encountering shortages of food supplies and workforce management issues.
+Therefore, companies in the food and beverage industry will need to take action to mitigate the risk and streamline supply chain operations.

 The unpredictable nature of the coronavirus outbreak is making it difficult for companies across various sectors to efficiently plan their next moves.
 That’s why we take special care to deliver reliable research.
 Our market research experts can help you to understand how covid-19 could disrupt your organization and provide data-driven insights to help you make your next moves.

 Request more info to know more about our services and learn their benefits for your business.